uhub/awesome-coffeescript/README.md

 * [thomdixon/brunch-chicken-and-waffles](https://github.com/thomdixon/brunch-chicken-and-waffles) - Brunch skeleton with CoffeeScript, LESS, Angular, and AngularUI with Bootstrap 3
 * [quartzmo/backbone-coffeescript](https://github.com/quartzmo/backbone-coffeescript) - Code examples from the interactive Backbone + CoffeeScript book.
 * [nickjanssen/Leaderboards-XL](https://github.com/nickjanssen/Leaderboards-XL) - The original Meteor leaderboards example with a button to add new players as well as sort functionality.
 Made with Coffeescript and Bootstrap.
+* [mustardamus/generator-grail](https://github.com/mustardamus/generator-grail) - Yeoman Generator for a modular One Page Application with Gulp, CoffeeScript, Stylus, Browserify, BrowserSync and Mocha.
+Vue.js, jQuery, Semantic-UI, Socket.IO, Fastclick, Cheerio and Should.js optional on top.
+Minimal Express.js, Mongoose and Socket.IO Server Framework, if wanted.
+Authentication Boilerplate with JsonWebToken and Bcrypt, if wanted.
+Component Generators.
 * [mikesmullin/borg](https://github.com/mikesmullin/borg) - DevOps with CoffeeScript and Node.JS
 * [meltingice/coffeescript-module](https://github.com/meltingice/coffeescript-module) - A base class for your Coffeescript projects
 * [mdiebolt/clog](https://github.com/mdiebolt/clog) - Static analysis for CoffeeScript files.
 Similar to flog.